3dct/open_iA/WEBSOCKETS.md

 #### Client disconnects

 In case a client disconnects, it is assumed to have sent ACK, as it should not stop other clients from loading the dataset.
 If all clients are disconnected, the server is on its own and will always assume ACK.
-The server can then operate offline.
+The server then operates alone.

 ## Objects